An introduction to frontend development with Spring Boot

 Then we create a JTE template in a new file located in src/main/jte/spring.jte

-As JTE is compiled to Java we start by importing the SpringResources
+As JTE is compiled to Java we start by importing the SpringResources record.

-JTE expects a parameter of type SpringResources
+JTE expects a parameter of type SpringResources in the model

 @import com.bootiful.frontend.web.WebController.SpringResources